darrencauthon/starting_blocks/README.md

     $ gem install starting_blocks

-If you would like to use a blinky light to show the results of your test:
+If you would like to use a blinky light to show the results of your tests:

     $ gem install starting_blocks-blinky